 This post contains affiliate links, which means I may earn a small commission from your clicks.
 Check out my full disclosure here.

 Your kids won’t play with their toys that box in creativity.

 Great toys have endless configurations and possibilities for creativity.
 That means that you can keep working and re-working it and get different outcomes.
 Musical instruments fit this bill because they can learn a different melody every day of their lives.
 Anything that’s building-related works, as well, assuming there’s not just ONE way to assemble the creation.
 I absolutely LOVE puzzles, but kids will burn out quickly on a puzzle because once it’s assembled the first time, the magic is gone.

 Great toys provide no stimulating feedback.

 Therefore, while toys that require batteries are fun for a little while, kids tend to burn out quickly on them because they are programmed to only do a certain number of things.
 Once the kid has hit that same button once or twice, they already know what will happen, and the fun wears off.
+This leads to a spoiled child problem!
 Think about bicycles, scooters, roller skates and other toys that are physical.
 These toys are special because the child is doing the work – not the toy.

 Endless Configurations + Zero Feedback = Great Toy

 If you love math, please disregard the above formula, or at least don’t overthink it.
 If you turn on your math brain, it makes no sense.
 You can’t add a zero of something to something else and get a third thing, but…whatever.
 This isn’t math.
 It’s toys, k?